looker-open-source/sdk-codegen/rationale.md

 Clearly, this would not be a pleasant way to make SDK calls.

 To make Typescript coding more enjoyable, methods that have more than one optional parameter (or two, if the body parameter is also present but optional), a `Request` structure is created that supports the sparse assignment of arguments.
-Thanks to the `IRequestsearch_looks` interface generated for Typescript, `search_looks` can be called like this:
+Thanks to the `IRequestSearchLooks` interface generated for Typescript, `search_looks` can be called like this:

 ```typescript
 looks = await sdk.search_looks({fields: 'id,title,description'})